Zxun2/groups-and-steps-fe/README.md

 ## Architecture

-This application adopted the use of MVC architecture for the backened and the Flux architecture for the frontend.
+This application adopted the use of MVC architecture for the backend and the Flux architecture for the frontend.

 ### A short comparison between the Flux and MVC Architecture.
 Flux application has 3 major parts: the dispatcher, the store and the view.